Chris35Wills/Greenland_outline/README.md

 <img src="./img/vec_screenshot.png" width="700px" />

 The mask passed in is a transformed version of the GIMP DEM as modified following [Morlighem et al. 2014](http://www.nature.com/ngeo/journal/v7/n6/full/ngeo2167.html).
-A 5km post version of the mask is available in ./raster and the R code is set up to use this (i.e. the paths are hardwired).
+A 5km post version of the mask is available in ./raster and the R code is set up to use this (i.e. the paths are hard-wired).

 For immediate use, a 100m resolution vector outline is available in ./shp